-The initial term of a voucher must be at least 60 calendar days.
+HUD regulations require that the initial term of a voucher must be at least 60 calendar days.
 The initial term must be stated on the voucher [24 CFR 982.303(a)].

-The initial voucher term will be 90 calendar days.
+CCHA will grant an initial voucher term of 90 calendar.
 The family must submit a Request for Tenancy Approval and proposed lease within the 90-day period unless the CCHA grants an extension.